Zack Wheeler and Phillies reach $126 million, 3-year deal for 2025-27

 ESPN first reported the value of the new contract.

 Wheeler has led the NL in strikeouts and innings during his four seasons after missing time with injuries while with the Mets from 2013-19.
-He also leads all pitchers in wins above replacement (WAR) while with the Phillied at 19.3, per FanGraphs,.
+He also leads all pitchers in wins above replacement (WAR) while with the Phillies at 19.3, per FanGraphs.

 After he missed the 2015 and 2016 seasons following Tommy John surgery, Wheeler has made 90 starts the last three seasons.